Installing your own in ground pool Vinyl liner is easy, when you take it step by step.

 If you have a main drain, you will need to install the faceplate ring and the lid at this point, after the liner is set.
 Carefully walk down to the deep end, using boards if you have a sand bottom.
 Locate the screw holes under the liner, and install the ring and new gasket.
 Screw down very tightly with a proper size screwdriver.
 Then install the main drain grate securely.

-If you have a pool light, now is the time to install the ring and new gasket, and reinstall the light fixture into the niche.
+If you have a swimming pool light, now is the time to install the ring and new gasket, and reinstall the light fixture into the niche.
 Reconnect the cord to the string securely, and pull the cord back through the conduit to the J-box.
 You may be able to reach it from above, hanging upside down, or standing in the deep end reaching up.
 If you need to stand on something, make sure it’s soft, or placed on a broad, flat surface, so that you don’t damage the new liner.

 If there are wrinkles in the liner, turn the vac off and work the vinyl, trying to pull the wrinkles toward one wall or the other.
 Banging the lower wall with a push broom, or gently persuading wrinkles with the the wood edge of a push broom works well.
 Turn the vac back on and you should have most wrinkles removed.
-Small wrinkles up against the wall should flatten out as water fills the pool.
+Small wrinkles up against the wall should flatten out as water fills the swimming pool.

 4: Fill pool